dziegler/django-cachebot/README.rst

 Acknowledgements
 ****************

-Thanks to the good folks at Mingle LLC and SocialHour for letting me open source this
+Thanks to the good folks at Mingle LLC for letting me open source this